astreum/whitepaper/README.md

 ### V3: Nebula Upgrade

-This upgrade will add a distributed file protocol called Nebula.

-Puslar network will also be upgraded with index and storage routes with complementary Nebula Object message types for get and put.

 Nebula is a protocol for storing and retrieving Nebula Objects.

 Nebula Objects are a clone of IPFS objects.
-The benefit from cloning is having two files with different names and the same content with the same Nebula object representation and hence the same hash, reducing duplication.
+The benefits of using IPFS Object format is having two files with different names and the same content with the same Nebula object representation and hence the same hash, preventing unnecessary duplication of data.

 A Nebula Object is a data structure with two fields: